dezoito/dezoito.github.io/_posts/2015-04-07-fw1-example-accessing-external-service.md

 ### Summary Controller

-I apologize for the complicated javascript+cfml interaction above (it could be a lot more elegant), but with the worst behind, let's move on to what happens in the clipping controller - `/home/controllers/clipping.cfc`
+I apologize for the complicated javascript+cfml interaction above (it could be more elegant), but now that it's over, let's move on to what happens in the clipping controller - `/home/controllers/clipping.cfc`

 {% highlight js %}